 Admission Requirements:

 Registered Nurse License - Must have a valid, active, unrestricted, and unencumbered Registered Nurse (RN) license, permitted to work in the United States.
 Note: the license must remain current throughout enrollment in the RN to BSN program.

-In a student’s last semester in the program, (provided their license is current and unencumbered) 30 block credits will be awarded to complete the degree requirements of the BSN Program if that student was admitted into the program based on current licensure.
+In a student’s last semester in the program, (provided their license is current and unencumbered) 30 credits will be awarded upon completion of the appropriate paperwork IF the student did not complete the AS in Nursing from FSW

 Graduation Requirements:

 Complete 120 credit hours as outlined in the RN to BSN Program of Study.
-Note: if a student has met the requirements of the LPN license articulation, 30 block credits of the 120 credit hours will be awarded in the student’s final semester to complete their degree requirements for graduation.
+Note: if a student has met the requirements of the RN license articulation, 30 credits of the program’s 120 credit hours will be awarded in the student’s final semester to complete their degree requirements for graduation.
+In order to receive these credits, students must complete ‘the articulation form’ with their advisor.
+The Form along with a [copy of the student’s active RN license and current standing} OR [ Supporting documents] , should be submitted to the Office of the Registrar for processing.

 To satisfy residency requirements by completing a minimum of 15 core baccalaureate (3000 or 4000 level) program credit hours must be earned Florida SouthWestern State College.